temporalio/sdk-dotnet/README.md

 not include this runtime.
 If not available, users may have to manually copy this runtime (usually just `vcruntime140.dll`), depend on a NuGet package that has it, or install the Visual C++ runtime (often via Visual C++ Redistributable installation).

+If the native shared library is not loading for whatever reason, the following error may appear:

+> System.DllNotFoundException: Unable to load DLL 'temporal_sdk_bridge' or one of its dependencies: The specified module could not be found.

+See the earlier part of this section for details on what environments are supported.

 ## Development